grafana/tempo-operator/docs/operator/feature-gates.md

 <td>

-<p>ServiceMonitor defines whether the ServiceMonitor CRD exists in the cluster.
+<p>PrometheusOperator defines whether the Prometheus Operator CRD exists in the cluster.
 This CRD is part of prometheus-operator.</p>

 </td>